- The Washington Times - Wednesday, November 5, 2025

 At the same time, more companies have imposed hidden fees for services that had long been free, triggering a surge in sneakflation.

-For example, a Senate report found that airlines earned $12.4 billion from their seat selection fees between 2018 and 2023.
+For example, a Senate report found that airlines earned $12.4 billion from their seat selection fees from 2018 through 2023.

-Last year, streaming giant Netflix ended its cheapest ad-free subscription plan.
+Last year, the streaming giant Netflix discontinued its most affordable ad-free subscription plan.
 It then raised the monthly rate for ad-free viewing by $6 to $17.99.

-Financial adviser Bill Dendy, president of Alicorn Investment Management in Texas, said consumer research has long shown that customers react more negatively to transparent price hikes than hidden fees.
+Financial adviser Bill Dendy, president of Alicorn Investment Management in Texas, said consumer research has long shown that customers react more negatively to transparent price increases than hidden fees.

 Advertisement